 •Bear Tracks Travel Center, located at 10932 Rosman Highway on the way toward Lake Toxaway and Sapphire, offers tubing adventures.
 For more information, call (828) 862-8992 or go to www.beartrackstravelcenter.com.

-•Headwaters Outfitters (see related story in this publication), located at the junction of U.S. 64 West and N.C.
+•Headwaters Outfitters, located at the junction of U.S. 64 West and N.C.
 215 on the French Broad, offers self-guided canoe and kayak trips, plus tubing.
 The outfitter provides boats, tubes, life jackets, safety information, shuttles to and from the river, and changing rooms.
 For more information, visit www.headwatersoutfitters.com or call (828) 877-3106.

 •Pura Vida Adventures, headquartered on the Hendersonville Highway in Pisgah Forest, offers canoe trips, kayak trips and instructions.
 For more information, call 1 (772) 579-0005 or go to www.pvadventures.com.

-•White Squirrel Paddle Boards offers a fun and unique way to explore the county’s waterways.
-For more information, call (828) 553-7329 or go to www.whitesquirrel paddleboards.com.
-For more information about all local activities, go to www.transylvaniaexplorer.com.
+•Tubing rentals for the Davidson River are available on U.S. 276 at the entrance to the Pisgah National Forest. •White Squirrel Paddle Boards offers a fun and unique way to explore the county’s waterways.
+For more information, call (828) 553-7329 or go to www.whitesquirrelpaddleboards.com.